-Inasmuch as all goals are valid, we must seek to understand the value of a goal before investing saved up cash in them.
+Inasmuch as all goals are valid, we must seek to understand the value of a goal before investing saved-up cash in them.
 Value outlives the quoted price of a product or service.
-That the price of product or service is low today does not mean the long-term value of that product is of low quality and vice-versa.
-So also does it not mean that a higher-priced product or service is overvalued.
+That the price of a product or service is low today does not mean the long-term value of that product is of low quality and vice-versa.
+So also does it not mean that a higher-priced product or service is overvalued?

 Lawrence suggests that a good investor should focus on long-term value first and then compare it to the price and not the other way round.
 Your goals are similar to investments and they come at a price.
 Do not focus on the market noise to inform your opinions but take out time to carry out your research.